Short story: 1850–1900

 In the latter half of the 19th century, the growth of print magazines and journals created a strong demand for short fiction of between 3,000 and 15,000 words.
 In 1890s Britain, literary periodicals such as The Yellow Book, Black & White, and The Strand Magazine popularized the short story.
 Britain was not alone in the endeavor to strengthen the short story movement.
 French author Guy de Maupassant composed the short stories "Boule de Suif" ("Ball of Fat", 1880) and "L'Inutile Beauté" ("The Useless Beauty", 1890), which are important examples of French realism.
 Russian author Anton Chekhov was also influential in the movement.

 In the late nineteenth and early twentieth century in India, many writers created short stories centered on daily life and the social scene of the different socioeconomic groups.
 Rabindranath Tagore published more than 150 short stories on the lives of the poor and oppressed such as peasants, women, and villagers under colonial misrule and exploitation.
 Sarat Chandra Chattopadhyay, Tagore's contemporary, was another pioneer in Bengali short stories.
 Chattopadhyay's stories focused on the social scenario of rural Bengal and the lives of common people, especially the oppressed classes.
 The prolific Indian author of short stories Munshi Premchand, pioneered the genre in the Hindustani language, writing over 200 short stories and many novels in a style characterized by realism and an unsentimental and authentic introspection into the complexities of Indian society.

-In the United States, Washington Irving was responsible for creating some of the first short stories of American origin, "The Legend of Sleepy Hollow" and "Rip Van Winkle".
-Twenty years later, in 1884, Brander Matthews, the first American professor of dramatic literature, published The Philosophy of the Short-Story.
+In 1884, Brander Matthews, the first American professor of dramatic literature, published The Philosophy of the Short-Story.
 During that same year, Matthews was the first one to name the emerging genre "short story".
 Another theorist of narrative fiction was Henry James, who produced some of the most influential short narratives of the time.

 The spread of the short story movement continued into South America, specifically Brazil.
 The novelist Machado de Assis was an important short story writer from Brazil at the time, under the influences of Xavier de Maistre, Laurence Sterne, Guy de Maupassant, among others.
 At the end of the 19th century, the writer João do Rio became popular by short stories about the bohemianism.
 Lima Barreto wrote about the former slaves and nationalism in Brazil, with his most recognized work being Triste Fim de Policarpo Quaresma.